What is Chinese Medicine

 THE ORGAN SYSTEM Apart from Yin and Yang, Chinese Medicine looks at five main energy systems.
 These bear the names of organs but are not the organs themselves.
 Each organ system is a group of functions which includes the organ but is not limited to it.
 The functions generally parallel those of modern western medicine but include many more subtle functions which are not part of the paradigm of western medicine.
 Each organ system incorporates not only the organ but a system of pathways or channels leading to and from the organ and also connecting each system to other systems.
 Acupuncture points are located on these channels and allow us to influence the organ systems.
 Chinese Medicine sees the interrelationships of the various organ systems as being essential in understanding and treating illness.

 Western medicine looks at the physical organ, whilst Chinese Medicine looks at the functions.
-For instance, having diagnosed that there is a problem with the Liver, western medicine will then look at the tissue, then perhaps the cells, then perhaps narrowing the search further to examine the chemicals.
-This is why western medicine is so good at screening.
+For instance, having diagnosed that there is a problem with the Liver, Western medicine will then look at the tissue, then perhaps the cells, then perhaps narrowing the search further to examine the chemicals.
+This is why Western medicine is so good at screening.

 Chinese Medicine, on the other hand, might diagnose something as a ‘Liver’ disorder when there is nothing materially wrong with the Liver tissue (such as hepatitis or cirrhosis), but sees that the function is impaired.
 Then, rather than narrowing the search, it looks further afield, because it knows that if there is a certain problem in one organ system, it may have been caused by a different problem in another organ system, and moreover, is likely to cause problems in a third.
-For this reason Chinese Medicine is used to prevent serious disease and maintain good health.
+For this reason Chinese Medicine is traditionally used to maintain good health.

-DIAGNOSIS Although practitioners of Chinese Medicine study western medical science and understand disease processes from the western viewpoint, diagnosis in Chinese Medicine is not made according to a disease name, but according to patterns of the relative balance of Yin and Yang in the various organ systems.
+DIAGNOSIS Although practitioners of Chinese Medicine study Western medical science and understand disease processes from the Western viewpoint, diagnosis in Chinese Medicine is not made according to a disease name, but according to patterns of the relative balance of Yin and Yang in the various organ systems.

 Chinese Medicine Treatment

 METHOD: In general terms, Chinese Medicine can be seen to work by stimulating and regulating the natural mechanisms of the body to restore health.
 For instance, rather than replace hormones, enzymes, blood cells, it assists the body to resume its normal function of producing them.
-This process takes more time than some therapies or drugs which introduce foreign substances to the body to control the body’s reactions.
-However, although the results of Chinese Medicine are not usually instant, they are often long-lasting.

 COURSE OF TREATMENT: The length of treatment varies greatly and is dependent on the individual and also on the condition.
 Some people respond earlier than others, and some even get worse before they get better.
 Children usually respond very quickly.
 Acute illnesses, such as a recent cold, sore throat or urinary tract infection may only need one consultation and a few days of herbs.
 Acute sports injury usually only requires a few acupuncture treatments (3-5 on average).
 Long term chronic illnesses usually require a longer course of treatment.
 Generally speaking, the older the illness and the more complex the condition, the longer the course of treatment required.
-Usually, treatment will be more intense during the first few weeks, following which, intervals between treatments will gradually increase.
-The period of treatment can vary greatly.
-Usually there is no recurrence of symptoms but in some cases maintenance treatment is required.